-To gain full admission from your USC master’s degree program, you must maintain at least a “B” average with no grades lower than a “C” in your Pre-Master’s courses, successfully complete the GRE/GMAT test preparation courses AND achieve at least the minimum qualifying GRE/GMAT score required by your graduate program.
+To gain full admission from your USC master’s degree program, you must maintain a B average overall with no grades less than a B in core courses, and or C in focus courses.
+Student must also successfully complete the GRE/GMAT test preparation courses AND achieve at least the minimum qualifying GRE/GMAT score required by your graduate program.

 □ Complete online application

 □ Upload supporting documents

 □ Pay application fee